 The different waiver types are: Individual Options (I/O), Self-Empowered Life Funding (SELF Waiver), Level 1 Waiver and the Transitions Developmental Disabilities Waiver (TDD), though the TDD waiver is no longer accepting new enrollees.
 Each waiver has various funding levels and available services.

 To learn more about the different types of waivers, please visit the Ohio Department of Developmental Disabilities website.

 Hamilton County DD Services has a waiting list for all waivers.
 This means many people want the service and you may have to wait before receiving the service.
 People on the waiting list are served in the order they were placed on the list.

 Individuals who meet specific criteria for priority categories may receive services soone.
 Please talk to your SSA for more information about the waiting list and other services offered by the agency.

 The Innovation and Quality team is responsible for ensuring excellent quality services for you.
 The team conducts satisfaction surveys throughout the year, which guide recommendations for continuous improvement.

 This team also supports many innovative projects that build on best practices like community integration work, programs developed with our mental health partners and Project Care, which supports people who experience domestic violence.
 Your SSA can help link you to best practice supports.

 Providers are organizations contracted by Hamilton County Developmental Disabilities Services that provide services for people with disabilities.
 Services can include housing, personal care, supported employment, day programs, transportation, respite and more.

-Service Facilitators and other agency staff can help you through the process of finding and working with a provider.
+SSAs and other agency staff can help you through the process of finding and working with a provider.
 However, staff cannot choose a provider for an individual served.
 You can use the provider search to find a provider.
 Information on how to interview a provider can be found on the Ohio Department of Developmental Disabilities website.